Skip to Primary Menu Skip to Utility Menu Skip to Main Content Skip to Footer

 Contact

 Advising for the VAST program is administered through the Institute of the Arts and Sciences.
-For questions, please email vast@ucsc.edu.
+Please email vast@ucsc.edu with questions.

 Visualizing Abolition is organized by Gina Dent and Rachel Nelson, with support from the Mellon Foundation.